In this module, singers and pianists will explore the boundaries between Lied and opera through an in-depth study of Wolf’s Italianisches Liederbuch.

 Musical rehearsals with the conductor and singers

-Stage rehearsals with the stage director, the conductor and the singers
+Stage rehearsals with the stage director, the conductor, and the singers

 Chorus rehearsals with the chorus director

-Speciality of this module in comparison with other courses:
+The specialty of this module in comparison with other courses:

 Names of the professors of this module: